-At 31 March 2023 at, long-term corrowings are either at fixed rate or have an interest rate cap or interest rate swap in place which has mitigated the risk of rising interest rate.
+At 31 March 2023 at long-term borrowings are either at fixed rate or have an interest rate cap or interest rate swap in place which has mitigated the risk of rising interest rate.
 Interest rate derivative instruments are in place to the loan maturity date on the variable rate loans.

-The table below shows the bank loans, derivative instruments and interest rates:
+The table below shows the pank loans, derivative instruments and interest rates